From our private database of 37,200+ case briefs...

 United States Supreme Court

-Stovall (defendant) was arrested for murdering a man in his home and for stabbing his wife numerous times when she tried to fight back.
+Theodore Stovall (defendant) was arrested for murdering a man in his home and for stabbing the man's wife numerous times when she tried to fight back.
 The woman was in serious condition and could not leave the hospital.
 The police brought Stovall to the hospital so the woman could identify him as the assailant.
-He was the only African American in the room and was handcuffed to the police.
+He was the only Black person in the room and was handcuffed to a police officer.
 The woman identified him after he made a statement, at the police’s direction, so she could make a voice identification.
 At Stovall’s trial, she made an in-court identification as well.
 Stovall was convicted and sentenced to death.
-The court of appeals held that the identification in the hospital room was appropriate since the witness could not travel to the jail for a proper lineup.
-Stovall appealed his conviction, arguing that his right to due process was violated.
+Stovall's conviction was affirmed on direct review, and he filed a habeas corpus petition challenging his conviction.
+The district court dismissed the petition, and the appellate court affirmed.
+The United States Supreme Court granted certiorari.

 Rule of Law

 Holding and Reasoning (Brennan, J.)

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 629,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials

 Learn more about Quimbee’s unique (and proven) approach to achieving great grades at law school.

 Quimbee is a company hell-bent on one thing: helping you get an “A” in every course you take in law school, so you can graduate at the top of your class and get a high-paying law job.
 We’re not just a study aid for law students; we’re the study aid for law students.Learn about our approachRead more about Quimbee